jmaravilla-ou/lagrangian-precision-wola/README.md

 # lagrangian-precision-wola

-MATLAB and VHDL source for the paper:
+MATLAB and VHDL source for a paper authored by J. C. Maravilla.
-> J. C. Maravilla, "A Perceptually Guided Lagrangian Framework for Fixed-Point Precision in Hearing-Aid Filterbanks," *IEEE Trans.
-Circuits Syst.
-II*, submitted 2026.

 The paper proposes a psychoacoustic Lagrangian framework that allocates fixed-point arithmetic precision heterogeneously across the 64 subbands of a WOLA filterbank, concentrating bits where they contribute most to speech intelligibility.
 The framework is validated on a Xilinx Artix-7 FPGA (XC7A200T) using post-implementation SAIF-annotated power estimation.